borneo-iot/borneoiot.com/content/en/posts/2025/01/hello-world.md

 As a software engineer who’s into freshwater aquariums and knows a bit about electronics, this project is my trial-and-error journey and what I’ve learned from it.

-If you are interested in this open source, please stay tuned.
+If you are interested in my open hardwares, please stay tuned.